sithmel/occamsrazor.js/README.rst

     adapters.remove(func);

-returns the adapters (this method can be chained)
+returns the adapters (this method can be chained).
+If you call it without arguments it will remove all the adapters in the registry.

 adapters.size
 -------------------------------------------------------